 Short-Term, Time-Limited Care, Supervision, & Support

 At U.S. Care, we provide short-term, time-limited care, supervision, and support to youth in Fairfax and Richmond in order to provide relief to the primary caregiver.
-By doing so, we hope to support the emotional, physical, and mental well-being of the child and the family or guardian.
-Our In-Home Respite services provide the supervision and safety of the child or young adult in the home in the absence of parental figures.
+In doing so, we hope to support the emotional, physical, and mental well-being of the child and the family or guardian.
+Our in-home respite services provide the supervision and safety of the child or young adult in the home in the absence of parental figures.
 To learn more about how we can help, call our behavioral health specialists at U.S. Care today.

 What to Expect From Our In-Home Respite Services:

 Supervision provided by the hour

 Provision includes the identified client and one or more siblings

 Written approval is required if more than one staff member is needed

 Primary caregiver must be present at the exchange of supervision